How high is high enough — How well should my teacher have done on the test?

 Finally there’s critical reasoning, the MCAT’s peculiar spin on reading comprehension.
 MCAT critical reasoning absolutely is a separate species from all other test sections and types, even those such as LSAT reading comprehension that are facially quite similar.
 I used to train teachers in this subject too, and I found that while LSAT teachers almost always made the jump to MCAT critical reasoning successfully, it wasn’t always easy because the tests are looking for different things and the proper approaches are therefore different.
 I would insist, if I were choosing a teacher or tutor in this subject, on someone who had scored high — at least 90th percentile for sure, and I’d really like 93rd, which is a 129 on the new test — on that section of the MCAT.
 (MCAT critical reasoning is its own section with its own score, so this is knowable.)

 A surprising fact: the pools of people taking the GRE and the GMAT are different and so the percentiles (which are calculated relative to who takes each test, not to the whole population) mean slightly different things.
-In the middle of the scoring range I believe they’re about the same, but a very good GRE score is better than a very good GMAT score, even if the percentiles are listed as the same.
+In the lower and middle of the scoring range I believe they’re about the same (though a, say, 50th percentile GMAT score probably reflects more ability than a 50th percentile GRE score), but an extremely good GRE score is better than a very good GMAT score, even if the percentiles are listed as the same.

 That’s a lot of talk about the graduate admissions exams; what about the SAT and ACT?
 This is an easier problem, simply because there are so many SAT and ACT tutors out there.
 While it probably isn’t necessary that your tutor have scored super high, there simply isn’t any reason to settle for someone who can’t score almost perfectly on it, which any highly experienced, smart tutor should be able to do.